callumj/media_baron/README.md

 m4a_file = episode.as_m4a
 ```

-MediaMogul::Models::Episode#as_m4a will call MediaMogul::Models::Episode#dump to obtain the highest bitrate RTMP dump, which it will then convert to m4a using ffmpeg's libfaac
+MediaBaron::Models::Episode#as_m4a will call MediaBaron::Models::Episode#dump to obtain the highest bitrate RTMP dump, which it will then convert to m4a using ffmpeg's libfaac